Phil Mitchell: Storylines

 It soon transpires one of Phil's neighbours, Vincent Hubbard (Richard Blackwood), is out for revenge against his family – because he believes that Phil's father Eric had murdered his own father, Henry, many years earlier.
-Their conflict leads to Phil abducting Vincent's daughter Pearl, with the two threatening to shoot each other – up to the point where Vincent attempts to strangle Phil to death, before later sorting out their differences when his friend Fatboy (Ricky Norwood) gets accidentally killed.
+Their conflict leads to Phil abducting Vincent's daughter, Pearl Fox-Hubbard, with the two threatening to shoot each other – up to the point where Vincent attempts to strangle Phil to death, before later sorting out their differences when his friend, Fatboy (Ricky Norwood) gets accidentally killed.
 By then, Phil's drinking worsens and he drives with Ian and Dennis in the car whilst intoxicated.
 Distracted, Phil crashes the car, and Dennis is badly injured.
 In exchange for Sharon not telling the police about Bobby killing Lucy, Phil agrees with Ian that Ian will take the blame for causing the crash.
 While Dennis is being attended to, a doctor tells Phil that his scans showed he has cirrhosis of the liver, a disease garnered from his alcoholism.
 The doctor warns Phil that without treatment, he could die, but Phil remains in denial about this.
 He later researches cirrhosis online at home and when he finds out that Dennis is recovering, decides to give up drinking and rushes to the hospital to tell Sharon that he will always stand by her.